julien-rsbrg/ModelViolenceEmergenceInProtests/README.md

-# riot_simulation (model_version_1)
+# Model Violence Emergence in Protests (model VEP)

-This model was developed and implemented after the HAR 2024 submission.
-It corrects a few things on the transitions between states and how emotions are handled.
+This model was presented at the JFSMA 2025 conference.

 Folders and files:
 - includes: you'll find generic models there.
 Especially computer_model.gaml is a personal library for mathematical computations that all agents need.